 In some cases, thyroid and infertility are related to each other, and it happens in the case of hypothyroidism when the lower levels of thyroid hormone interfere with ovulation and result in infertility.

-Estrogen and HCG (Human Chorionic Gonadotropin) might make thyroid levels to increase during pregnancy.
+Estrogen and HCG (Human Chorionic Gonadotropin) might make thyroid levels increase during pregnancy.
 Thus, your doctor will monitor these levels and then begin with the medications to ensure that you have a healthy pregnancy and delivery.